Internet-Draft Rego Policy in OAuth March 2026

 auth_server:

 REQUIRED.
 Identifier of the authorization server capable of issuing tokens that satisfy these requirements.
+The agent can discover the token endpoint and other metadata via OAuth 2.0 Authorization Server Metadata (RFC 8414) using this identifier.

 5.3.
 Agent Adaptive Behavior